cloudfoundry/bosh-bootloader/docs/getting-started-azure.md

     bbl up
     ```

-## bbl up --lb-type cf --lb-cert cert.pfx --lb-key pfx-password

-1. Follow the steps above.
+## + Cloud Foundry Load Balancers

+To get all of the above plus load balancers for Cloud Foundry:

-1. To create cf load balancers for azure you must provide a certificate in the `.pfx` format:
+1. To create cf load balancers for azure you must provide a certificate
+in the `.pfx` format:
     ```
     openssl genrsa -out DOMAIN_NAME.key 2048
     openssl req -new -x509 -days 365 -key DOMAIN_NAME.key -out DOMAIN_NAME.crt